dkyan33/dkyan33/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing a degree in programming at UCLL.
+- 🔭 I'm currently pursuing a bachelor applied computer science at UCLL.
-- 🏫 I'm currently in the last year of the two-year program.
+- 🏫 I'm currently in the first year of the two-year (shortened) program.
 - 💼 I am a student entrepreneur and the founder of Decky.

 ## 🌱 Currently Exploring

-- Exploring Angular and VueJS to deepen my front-end experiences.
-- Styling with CSS to create modern and responsive user interfaces.
+- Styling with tailwind to create modern and responsive user interfaces.
 - I'm practicing Java Spring Boot and Maven for backend development.
-- I'm also diving into React Native, which I find incredibly interesting!
+- Getting better with next.js for cool looking websites and web apps

 ## 🏆 Achievements

 - 🌟 Completed a three-week internship at [Strouwi](strouwi.be).
+- Succesfully finished my associates degree in programming at UCLL

 ## 📬 Get in Touch